sunjerry019/photonLauncher/README.md

 # photonLauncher

-*Documenation for individual scripts / experiments can be found in their respective folders.*
+*Documentation for individual scripts / experiments can be found in their respective folders.*

 Scripts to extract, process and plot data from various equipment present in our photonics lab.
 Highly WIP.